Macy's Store Security Thwarts Violent Smash-and-Grab in San Jose; Bystander Arrested

-SAN JOSE (CBS SF) — Police arrested a 43-year-old woman suspected of interfering with an arrest, allowing a retail theft suspect to escape officers Saturday night at a Macy’s store in San Jose’s Oakridge Mall.
+SAN JOSE (CBS SF) — A 43-year-old woman has been arrest for interfering with an arrest, allowing a retail theft suspect to escape officers Saturday night at a Macy’s store in San Jose’s Oakridge Mall.

 Abeer Hamed, of Morgan Hill, allegedly interfered as a police officer was trying to help store employees handcuff a suspect — one of about 15 that mobbed the store shortly after 6 p.m.